x0backslash0x/infra-as-code/roles/certify/README.md

 Role certify
 =========

+Generate an SSL certificate
-Generate a self-signed certificate, valid for 90 days
+* either self-signed, valid for 90 days
+* or via Let's Encrypt

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+Docker must be installed.
+The Let's Encrypt validation procedure relies on an nginx container for facilitating the `http-01` validation method.

 Role Variables
 --------------